-How Can You Get More Clicks, Likes, and Shares?
-Try Studying the Most Watched Videos on YouTube.
+Want More Clicks, Likes, and Shares?
+Check Out This Analysis of the Most Watched Videos on YouTube.

 Marketers can learn a lot from the most watched videos on YouTube, or more specifically, from YouTube’s data about what videos and video channels are the most popular.

 Of course, YouTube isn’t the only great source of data.
 I recently ran across two surveys about corporate videos, or the YouTube videos posted by brands.